 Due to the number of years they have ranked in the bottom portion of the rankings, researchers flagged Arkansas, Illinois, Texas and Mississippi for not offering adequate care.

 According to United Cerebral Palsy, Oklahoma only has two large state facilities to house the disabled and the state would need to grow programs by more than 100 percent to accommodate the needs of its disabled citizens.
-To review the state scorecard, you can click here.

 How Do I Apply For Social Security Disability Benefits in Oklahoma?